tidymodels/recipes/tests/testthat/_snaps/harmonic.md

         frequency = 1, starting_val = 0, cycle_size = "a")
     Condition
       Error in `step_harmonic()`:
-      ! cycle_size must have at least one non-NA numeric value.
+      x `cycle_size` must have at least one non-NA numeric value. i It was a string.

 ---